localazy/ios-demo/README.md

 ### Configuration file

 Adjust properties in the `Localazy.plist` configuration file to adjust Localazy SDK functionality.
-Espacially set your `readKey` to be able to use the SDK with your Localazy project.
+Especially set your `readKey` to be able to use the SDK with your Localazy project.

 For more information please check [documentation in Localazy SDK repository.](https://github.com/localazy/localazy-ios-library)